ufidon/ct/mod2/pda.md

     - transformed to `READ` states
     - ![p04](./img/p04.png)
   - that `Δ` is read means out of input letters and the processing of the input string is done.
 The Δ-edge will leads to
-    - ACCEPT is the stopped state is a `final` state
+    - ACCEPT if the stopped state is a `final` state
-    - REJECT is the stopped state is `NOT` a final state
+    - REJECT if the stopped state is `NOT` a final state
 - this merely new pictorial representation for an FA has not altered the power of the FA